#teamjoe Athlete Joanna Lohman

 Joanna Lohman exemplifies awesome both on and off the field.
-She is a 13 year veteran of the Washington Spirit, a women’s professional soccer team.
-You can also find her training future soccer stars, speaking professionally and traveling the world as a as a Sport Diplomat, running programs in less developed nations that promote gender equality, conflict resolution, cultural understanding, and economic development.
-We were fortunate to be able to ask Joanna a few questions about herself, read on to get to know her better. #waterjoejo
+She is a 13 year veteran of the Washington Spirit, a women's professional soccer team.
+Outside of soccer, Joanna is also a personal trainer, professional speaker and serves as a Sport Diplomat, traveling the world and running programs in less developed nations that promote gender equality, conflict resolution, cultural understanding, and economic development.
+We had the opportunity to sit down with Joanna and ask a few questions:

 What is a funny story about you off the field?